New Milton Town F.C.: History

 The club was established in 1998 under the name Lymington & New Milton as a merger of AFC Lymington from the Wessex League and New Milton Town from Division Two of the Hampshire League, with the new club playing at New Milton Town's Fawcetts Field ground.
 The amalgamation of the two clubs also led to the formation of Lymington Town, who entered Division Three of the Hampshire League, and a new New Milton club based in Milford-on-Sea, who joined Division Two for a single season before folding.
 In their first season, Lymington & New Milton retained the Wessex League title won by AFC Lymington in 1997–98.
 However, they were unable to take promotion as their ground failed to meet the requirements.
 They were runners-up in the league in each of the next two seasons, making another failed application for promotion in 1999–2000.

-In 2003–04 Lymington & New Milton were Wessex League champions, earning promotion to Division One of the Isthmian League.
+In 2004–05 Lymington & New Milton were Wessex League champions, earning promotion to Division One of the Isthmian League.
 However, after a single season in the Isthmian League, they were transferred to Division One South & West of the Southern League.
 Despite finishing above the relegation zone in 2006–07, the club resigned from the league at the end of the season after most of the club's officials resigned.
 Dropping back into the Premier Division of the Wessex League, the club were renamed New Milton Town.
 In 2012–13 they finished bottom of the Premier Division and were relegated to Division One after rescinding their resignation from the league when a proposed merger with Bashley fell through.
+The 2024–25 season saw the club win the Division One title, earning promotion back to the Premier Division.